mcapewell/mcapewell.github.io/test.md

 This is a test to see what a basic Flatdoc documention looks like and how easy it is to write one...

+Above is the lead paragraph, which should appear in a slightly bigger font than this paragraph.

 ##Some Component

 Here is some example documention about a fictional javascript component and there should be some javacript over there on the right-hand side of the screen.